BruceEckel/Techtonic/index.md

-My ideas about technology--what we have now and what I think might come in the future.
+My musings about technology--what we have now and what I think might come in the future.